Philippines faces alarming rise in HIV infections – DW – 12/23/2024

 The waiting room on the third floor of a bustling Manila shopping mall feels like a cozy lounge.
 Young men and women sit on a plush, light blue sofa next to a table where condoms — plain and chocolate flavor — and lubricants are lined up next to tiny pamphlets with tips to keep hookups fun and safe.

-Dr. Jeremy Jordan Castro, medical officer of the Klinika Eastwood HIV and sexually transmitted infection (STI) testing center, told DW that the focus on wellness rather than illness is deliberate.
+Dr. Jeremy Jordan Castro, medical officer of the Klinika Eastwood HIV and sexually transmitted infection (STI) testing center, told DW that the focus on wellbeing rather than illness is deliberate.

 "We want to normalize HIV and STI testing as part of regular health care.
 With advancements in medication and technology, HIV is now manageable like other chronic conditions such as hypertension or diabetes."